Tacnode

 Guaranteed capacity for latency-sensitive paths

-Real-time serving has reserved compute headroom that is never preempted by lower-priority workloads.
-The 4ms fraud check stays at 4ms regardless of what else is running.
+The real-time Nodegroup has dedicated compute headroom that is never preempted by lower-priority workloads.
+The 4ms fraud check stays at 4ms regardless of what the batch Nodegroup is doing.

 Batch operations run with backpressure, not timeouts

-When batch pools are under pressure, ingestion slows gracefully via backpressure.
-The system throttles the producer, not the consumer — downstream serving paths are unaffected.
+When a batch Nodegroup is under pressure, ingestion slows gracefully via backpressure.
+The system throttles the producer, not the consumer — serving Nodegroups are unaffected.

 See how Tacnode keeps every workload in its own lane